sanger-pathogens/Artemis/README.md

 ```
 This is required to install some legacy libraries to the Maven repository and will be phased out in future releases.

-And then to build/rebuild the applications :
+And then to build/rebuild the applications:
 ```
 mvn clean package
 ```